pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

     In particular, it must support gRPC protocol (for `pachd`) and WebSockets (for `dash`)

 !!!
 Info
-    No ingress controller is deployed by default with the `pachctl deploy` command.
+    No ingress controller is deployed by default with the default helm chart.
     **You will need to deploy an ingress controller and ingress resource object of your choice** (Nginx, Traefik, Ambassador...) on the Kubernetes cluster that runs your Pachyderm cluster.